Is anyone else still

 Work directly with me if you want to move fast.
 We audit your current role and workflows, identify exactly where AI has the most leverage for your specific job, and build a system tailored to how you actually work.
 Limited spots.
 Not right for everyone — this is for people who are serious about the transition and want a guide, not just a course.

-I've spent most of my career building the kinds of systems that power today's AI tools — blockchain infrastructure, full-stack applications, the backend plumbing that most people never see.
+I've spent most of my career building the kinds of systems that power today's AI tools - that most people never see.
 I understand what these tools actually do, not just what the marketing says they do.

 What I kept noticing, over and over: the people who needed AI the most — the HR managers, the marketers, the ops coordinators — were the people getting the worst training.
 The advice was either too technical or too vague.
 The courses were built for the wrong audience.
 The gap between "AI exists" and "AI is useful to me in my actual job" was enormous, and almost no one was trying to close it.

 If you've made it this far, you probably already know which side of that gap you're on.
-The free guide is the fastest way to start — and Einstein is how you close it for good.
+The free guide and diagnostic are the fastest way to start — and Einstein is how you close it for good.
+Join the waitlist when you're ready for a cheat-sheet built around your actual job.